-The Johns Hopkins All Children's also has pediatric neurology hospitalists who specialize in providing neurology care to hospitalized patients and those in an outpatient setting who are transitioning back to their regular providers.
+Johns Hopkins All Children's also has pediatric neurology hospitalists who specialize in providing neurology care to hospitalized patients and those in an outpatient setting who are transitioning back to their regular providers.
 We also draw upon the valuable expertise of Johns Hopkins All Children’s pediatric radiology and diagnostic imaging services, including MRI and neuroradiology.

 As members of the Johns Hopkins All Children’s Institute for Brain Protection Sciences, our team works closely with the pediatric neurosurgeons and neuroimaging, neuro-oncology and neuropathology specialists.